Ralph Milne: Discipline problems and decline

-Milne was with Dundee United for a further three seasons and still a regular player in the team, although he scored less frequently.
-Milne's increasingly fractious relationship with manager Jim McLean was also becoming common knowledge; in December 1983 McLean publicly criticised Milne, stating: "I have tried to get the message across to him that it is when he is not playing well that he needs to work hardest.
+Milne was with Dundee United for a further three seasons and still a regular player, although he scored less frequently.
+Milne's increasingly fractious relationship with manager Jim McLean was also becoming common knowledge; in December 1983, McLean publicly criticised Milne, stating: "I have tried to get the message across to him that it is when he is not playing well that he needs to work hardest.
 It is plainly not sinking in."

 In August 1984, Milne scored both goals against Nottingham Forest in a pre-season testimonial match for McLean.
-However, after the game the pair again fell out because of a brief conversation Milne had with Brian Clough which led McLean to believe the player was trying to arrange a deal away from United; by this time Milne had grown increasingly frustrated over being frequently fined a week's wages for breaking minor club rules and generally offending McLean's strict sense of discipline.
-The financial strain this caused led to him to work as a casual labourer in order to meet his mortgage repayments.
-By this time his drinking had become more of a problem, resulting in a struggle to maintain fitness.
+However, after the game, the pair again fell out because of a brief conversation Milne had with Brian Clough which led McLean to believe the player was trying to arrange a deal away from United; by this time Milne had grown increasingly frustrated over being frequently fined a week's wages for breaking minor club rules and generally offending McLean's strict sense of discipline.
+The financial strain this caused led to him to work as a casual labourer to meet his mortgage repayments.
+By this time, his drinking had become more of a problem, resulting in a struggle to maintain fitness.

 Milne featured in a further two Cup finals for United, losing 1–0 to Rangers in October 1984 in the Scottish League Cup Final and losing 2–1 to Celtic in May 1985 in the Scottish Cup Final.
 He aggravated a hamstring injury in the final against Rangers and was out of action for three months.
 In 1986–87, he played in the first three rounds of the UEFA Cup run (scoring once, against RC Lens in the first round) which eventually saw the team beat Barcelona and Borussia Mönchengladbach on their way to the final.
 However, Milne had left in January 1987 before these high-profile games took place, sold to Charlton Athletic, having lost his place in the side to the up-and-coming Kevin Gallacher.
 Milne made a total of 285 appearances for Dundee United in major competitions and is the club's all-time top scorer in Europe (UEFA Cup and European Cup) with a tally of 15 goals.